Finishing Butcher Block: Lessons From Installing My Own

 One coat is not enough.
 Period.
 Not even close.

-I do at least three coats on new butcher block, waiting 6-8 hours between coats.
-Some people wait overnight and that is fine too.
+I do at least three coats on new butcher block, waiting six to eight hours between coats.
+Some people wait overnight and that’s fine too.
 Each coat goes on the same way but absorbs a little less as the wood saturates.

 Some people add beeswax to their mineral oil for extra protection.
-I have tried this and it works well, but plain mineral oil is fine too.
-The wax just adds a bit more water resistance and a nicer sheen.
+I’ve tried this and it works well, gives a bit more water resistance and a nicer sheen.
+But plain mineral oil is perfectly fine too.

 Living With Butcher Block

-Here is the part nobody tells you: maintaining butcher block is an ongoing thing.
-Not a big deal, but it is real.
+Here’s the part nobody tells you: maintaining butcher block is an ongoing thing.
+Not a big deal once you’re in the habit, but it’s real.

 How do I know when they need it?
 When water stops beading up and starts soaking in.
 When the wood starts looking a little dry or dull.
-When I remember that I have not done it in a while.
+When I remember that I haven’t done it in a while — that’s usually the most reliable indicator.

 For daily cleaning, I use mild dish soap and water.
 Wipe them down, dry them off.
-That is it.
-Do not let water pool on them.
-Do not put hot pots directly on them.
-Use cutting boards for actual cutting.
+That’s it.
+Don’t let water pool on them.
+Don’t put hot pots directly on them.
+Use cutting boards for actual cutting — yes, I know the countertop is technically a cutting surface, but you’ll thank me later.

-Second attempt, I used tung oil because someone told me it was better.
-It is a great finish, but it takes weeks to cure properly.
+Second attempt, I used tung oil because someone online told me it was better.
+It’s a great finish in general, but it takes weeks to cure properly.
 During those weeks, everything that touched the counter left marks.
 And the smell lingered way longer than I expected.
+My wife was not thrilled.

 Third attempt, I finally did it right: proper sanding progression, multiple coats of mineral oil, patience between coats.
 Looked amazing and held up well.